 When it comes to organic search, a slow website will have fewer potential customers.

-Not only that, in the month from 12 March 2024, the FID metric is replaced by a new metric, the INP Interaction to Next Paint.
-This metric measures the time between the moment the user presses a button or performs an action and the moment the action is actually performed.
+Not only that, in the month of 12 March 2024, the FID metric is replaced by a new metric, the INP Interaction to Next Paint.
+This metric measures the time between the moment the user presses a button or performs an action and the moment the action is performed.

 So as you can see, it becomes really essential to have a fast and high-performance website.